master-harvey/shortURLs/README.md

 `npm i`

-`cdk deploy --parameters SUB=admin --parameters URL=yoururl.tld --parameters KEY=yourpasskey`
+`cdk deploy -c SUB=admin -c URL=yoururl.tld -c KEY=yourpasskey`

 Then configure your DNS records using the output from the deployment.
+Once configured go to SUB.URL to manage redirects from the UI.

 Changing your managment URL, SUB domain, or KEY is as easy as running the command again with the parameter(s) you wish to change:

-`cdk deploy --parameters SUB=newsub --parameters URL=new.URL --parameters KEY=newpasskey`
+`cdk deploy -c SUB=newsub -c URL=new.URL -c KEY=newpasskey`

-You can use the UI or PUT and DELETE requests to the created function URL to create or delete redirects.
-The function URL takes a payload body like: {"redirectTo":URL,"key":""} or {"redirectFrom":code,"key":""} for PUT and DELETE requests respectively.
+To run this deployment without the UI you can supply the CORSurl context variable to only allow traffic from your app's URL, you can use PUT and DELETE requests to the created function URL to create or delete redirects.
+The function URL takes a payload body like: {"redirectTo":URL} or {"redirectFrom":code} for PUT and DELETE requests respectively.
+In this mode a KEY is not required to edit redirects so your function URL is a secret.

+`cdk deploy -c CORSurl=myapp.tld -c URL=yoururl.tld`

-Thinking of adding authorized apigw to replace lambda.
+Thinking of adding authorized apigw to replace lambda URL.